arm/ai-ml-sdk-model-converter/docs/source/cloning.rst

 Cloning the repository
 ======================

-To clone the |BE_project| as a stand-alone repository, you can use regular git clone commands.
-However we recommend using the :code:`git-repo` tool to clone the repository as part of the SDK suite.
+To clone the |MC_project| as a stand-alone repository, you can use regular git clone commands.
+However we recommend using the :code:`git-repo` tool to clone the repository as part of the ML SDK for Vulkan® suite.
 The tool is available here:
 (|git_repo_tool_url|).
 This ensures all dependencies are fetched and in a suitable default location on the file system.

-For a minimal build and to initialize only the |BE_project| and its dependencies, run:
+For a minimal build and to initialize only the |MC_project| and its dependencies, run:

 .. code-block:: bash